Felix Woyrsch

-Felix Woyrsch (8 October 1860, Opava – 20 March 1944, Altona) was a German composer and choir director.
+Felix Woyrsch (8 October 1860 – 20 March 1944) was a German composer and choir director.

 Life

 Woyrsch was born in Troppau, just over the Prussian border in Austrian Silesia (now Opava in the Czech Republic).
 He was raised in Dresden and later Altona, a suburb of Hamburg, in a lower middle class family of limited means.
 Largely self-taught in music, he did study for some time with Ernst August Heinrich Chevallier.

 He became director of the "Altonaer Liedertafel" in 1887 and director of the Altona Church Choir in 1893.
 In 1895, he took over the direction of the Altona "Singakademie", and became organist at the Friedenskirche and then at the Johanniskirche.
 From 1903, he created municipal symphonic and folk music concerts.

 Already a music professor since 1901, he was elected into the Prussian Academy of Arts in Berlin in 1917.
 He worked as a conductor and as Altona's city music director until 1931.
 In 1936, he was given the Goethe Medal, followed by the Beethoven Prize in Berlin upon his retirement in 1937.